Augmented Reality Campus Tour Mobile Design

 Unexpected Challenge

-From field testing, we discovered a limitation in Google’s Geospatial anchors that caused AR objects to appear several feet away from intended locations.
-This issue went unnoticed earlier because testing occurred in controlled environments, rather than on campus.
+During on-campus testing, we discovered that geospatial anchors caused AR objects to appear several feet away from their intended locations.
+This issue had not appeared earlier because prior testing occurred in controlled environments rather than real campus conditions.

-From field testing, we discovered a limitation in Google’s Geospatial anchors that caused AR objects to appear several feet away from intended locations.
-This issue went unnoticed earlier because testing occurred in controlled environments, rather than on campus.
+During on-campus testing, we discovered that geospatial anchors caused AR objects to appear several feet away from their intended locations.
+This issue had not appeared earlier because prior testing occurred in controlled environments rather than real campus conditions.

 Field Testing Video